grantchen08/puzzle/README.md

 - A new, basic tile (a tent) will appear in a random empty spot on the board after every move.
 - The game ends when the board is full and there are no more possible moves (no adjacent identical tiles).

-## Tile Progression
+## Themes

+The game features multiple themes, each with unique tile progressions and themed background music. **Christmas theme is the default!**

+### 🎄 Christmas Theme (Default)

+Festive holiday items that grow from a simple candle to a magical snowflake:

+1.  🕯️ (Candle)
+2.  🔔 (Bell)
+3.  🎁 (Gift)
+4.  ⛄ (Snowman)
+5.  🎅 (Santa)
+6.  🤶 (Mrs. Claus)
+7.  🦌 (Reindeer)
+8.  🎄 (Christmas Tree)
+9.  ⭐ (Star)
+10. ❄️ (Snowflake)

+**Music:** Classic Christmas carols including Jingle Bells, We Wish You a Merry Christmas, Deck the Halls, Silent Night, and Joy to the World.

+### 🏙️ City Theme

-The buildings evolve as you merge them, starting from a simple tent and growing into a futuristic cityscape.
-Here is the progression:
+The buildings evolve as you merge them, starting from a simple tent and growing into a futuristic cityscape:

 1.  ⛺ (Tent)
 2.  🛖 (Hut)